Add GitHub workflow support for tracking plans

 The iglu:com.example/login/jsonschema/1-0-1 data structure has to be deployed at least to a develop envinroment.
 Currently referencing local data structures is not supported

-We can run the same publish --dry-run command as before, to see if the output is as expected.
+We can run the same sync --dry-run command as before, to see if the output is as expected.
 The output should contain the following lines

-We can apply the changes by using the publish command without the --dry-run flag
+We can apply the changes by using the sync command without the --dry-run flag

-Add data products validation and publishing in the github actions
+Add tracking plans validation and syncing in the GitHub Actions

-Now that we've modeled a source application, data product and event specification, let's see how we can add them to the existing github actions workflows for data structures.
-You can customize your setup, use a separate repository or a separate actions, but in this example we'll add the data products publishing into the existing workflows.
+Now that we've modeled a source application, tracking plan and event specification, let's see how we can add them to the existing GitHub Actions workflows for data structures.
+You can customize your setup, use a separate repository or separate actions, but in this example we'll add tracking plan syncing and releasing into the existing workflows.

 on: